ClementNerma/NightOS/docs/ux/desktop-environment.md

 The former acts as the default, reference and recommanded DE of NightOS, while the latter is for servers and other computers without a graphical output.
 It only supports text-based workflows, which limits it to command-line usage.

+An application can register itself as a DEA by exposing a `SYS_DENV` service in its [manifest](../specs/applications/manifest.md).

 ## Permissions

 A [DEA](#desktop-environment-applications) does not require specific permissions in order to work ; it only requires a boolean field in its [manifest](../specs/applications/manifest.md).